This post may contain affiliate links. Please see our disclosure policy for more details.

 Warm cornbread with a pat of butter and a drizzle of honey – Yes and Yes!
 My kids really love it with some peanut butter and/or jelly as well.

-Serve a slice of cornbread alongside chili, hearty soup, salad, roasted chicken, or any family meals.
+Serve a slice of cornbread alongside my chickpea lentil chili, turkey lentil soup, vegetable beef soup with cabbage, salad, roasted chicken, or any family meals.

 What is the best corn meal to use for cornbread?